-Because we all know Hawth’s Tools was a really useful add-on to ArcGIS, you’re going to notice a lot of the same features remain in GME.
+Because Hawth’s Tools was a useful add-on to ArcGIS, you’re going to notice a lot of the same features remain in GME.
 But GME adds more tools to a GIS analyst tool belt.

 Two other new features are:

 1) Using command lines to execute processes and

 2) Automating and batch processing.
 (You can separate commands by semi-colon and batch processed with command line.)

 Statistical Integration with Open Source R